disclose/diodb/README.md

 > Driving simplicity, safety, and standardization in vulnerability disclosure.

 [disclose.io](https://disclose.io) is a collaborative and vendor-agnostic movement that engagements security researchers, corporate and independant legal experts, and industry leaders from all around the world.

-The goal of the project is to support the accelerated the adoption of vulnerability disclosure best practices including:
+The goal of the project is to support the accelerated the adoption of vulnerability disclosure best practices including **bi-lateral safe harbor, readability for non-legal and non-native language audiences, and a recognizable mark of solidarity with the disclose.io movement.**

-- Bi-lateral safe harbor,
-- Readability for non-legal and non-native language audiences, and
-- A recognizable logo, to be used as a mark of solidarity with the benefits of good-faith security research.

 # Getting started

-(Note: While we've engaged the legal opinion of many, this does not constitute legal advice.
-Please consult your counsel for the suitability of the disclose.io terms.)
+*(Note: While we've engaged the legal opinion of many, this does not constitute legal advice.
+Please consult your legal counsel for the specific suitability of the disclose.io terms in your organization.)*

 1. Choose the [legal terms](/terms) that best fit your vulnerabilty disclosure or bug bounty progam.
 2. Add the appropriate [disclose.io logo](/logos) to your public program brief.
 3. Submit a pull request to your program to the open-source disclose.io [programs list](/programs-list).
 4. Let the world know you're joining the movement!
 Here are some examples of others who have.
 4. Contribute back!
 We're looking for lawyers, hackers, and experts to collaborate.
 Check our [issues log](/issues)

-# Use of the disclose.io logo

-Organizations displaying the disclose.io logo are committing to a set of [**Core Terms**](core_terms/) focused on creating clear expectations and legal Safe Harbor for good-faith security research.
-To meet these requirements this, organizations are required to provide clear guidance on **Scope** for good-faith research, one or more **Official Communication Channels**, and a clear **Disclosure Policy**.

 ## License